-- In 1948, the borders were closed and opened only in 1989 year.
-Soviet Eskimos hid the presence of relatives in Alaska, but apparently they sometimes met with them on boats in the border waters.
-In 1989, at the end of the restructuring, the borders were opened, close interaction of Chukotka and Alaska began - economic, humanitarian, cultural.
-In 1990-ies in Chukotka there was a crisis, and she lived worse than all regions of Russia, with the exception of military Chechnya.
-2 / 3 population left the region.
+- In 1948, the borders were closed and only opened in 1989.
+The Soviet Eskimos hid the presence of relatives in Alaska, but apparently sometimes met with them on boats in the border waters.
+In 1989, at the end of the restructuring, the borders were opened, and close interaction between Chukotka and Alaska began - economic, humanitarian, cultural.
+In the 1990s, there was a crisis in Chukotka, and it lived worse than all regions of Russia, with the exception of military Chechnya.
+2/3 of the population left the region.
 There were cases when our Eskimos left for Alaska.
-Firstly, it helped - it provided medicines, food, humanitarian assistance, so now there are our compatriots in Alaska.
+First, she helped - she provided medicine, food, humanitarian aid, so now there are our compatriots in Alaska.

 In 90-s, Russians often went to the island of St. Lawrence in boats.
 This method of transportation was the main one before 8 drowned the passengers of one boat, and the authorities prohibited the use of boats.
 Since then small aircrafts of the private American company BeringAir fly there, which carry out a charter service.
 However, contacts facilitate that the indigenous peoples of Chukotka do not need a visa to St. Lawrence Island.
 A year ago the boat report was restored, so that the Russian and American Eskimos resumed active cooperation.

 - Eskimos communicate only within the border territories, as in Chukotka and Alaska, or do they have any associations or associations?